StackStorm/st2tests/st2-ask/overview.md

 Finally, once we've invoked `st2.ask` in a workflow, and notified the approvers, they need a way to approve, or otherwise allow the workflow to continue.
 They can do this via the Web UI, or via the command-line using the `st2` command.
 For either of these options, the idea is to provide a JSON or YAML data structure that will satisfy the schema (and any additional checks) implemented in the `st2.ask` action.

 > Note that both options are API-driven, which means the approve functionality can (and should) be protected by the RBAC functionality available in Brocade Workflow Composer.
+A new [`execution`](https://docs.stackstorm.com/rbac.html#execution) permission, `respond` will be available for this.
 It also means that providing an approval response to an `st2.ask` action can be done programmatically, if you would like to build your own tooling to do this.

 Let's explore approving via the CLI first.
 A new resource, known as as `approval` can be created in the same way that a rule or action is created.
 Let's say we've received a notification that execution `59023cfc02ebd51154291652` is waiting for approval, and in this case, the default schema is being used, which means we need only create a simple approval response.
 The following YAML file (also shown at `st2-ask/simple_approval.yaml`) will suffice for this: